TomasKorbar/srv_article/article.md

 ## How does DNS SRV record look like

-DNS SRV records were defined in [RFC2782](https://www.ietf.org/rfc/rfc2782.txt) and are specified in zone files as the services name, transport protocol specification, priority, weight, port and host that is providing this service.
+DNS SRV records were defined in [RFC2782](https://www.ietf.org/rfc/rfc2782.txt) and are specified in zone files as the services name, transport protocol specification, priority, weight, port and host that is providing the service.

 `_submission._tcp    SRV 5 10 50 bruce.my-domain.com.`